JamesMcN4242/AdventOfCode2022/README.md

 # Day Two (C#)
 I completed the first part of the problem in one line, purely because of the challenges above.
 Boi was that a horrible line.
 More magical than the Harry Potter series.
 The second one still uses some ugly ASCII maths, but hey, at least it's out the way quickly.

+# Day Three (C#)
+Today I embraced the LINQ life.
+It kind of hurts to know how little care I put into performance, but at least for now performance isn't critical for these tasks.
+So it's not the worst.
+Definitely doesn't feel like I'm making good use of the Sustainable Software Engineering talks I just attended.